 The GEM3 research components (Mechanisms, Mapping, and Modeling) are highly integrated and interdependent.
 Outputs produced by one component often serve as inputs elsewhere in the project.
-For example, new genetic data acquired by the Trout Mechanisms team will be used by the Modeling team to parameterize new agent based models.
+For example, new genetic data acquired by the Trout Mechanisms team will be used by the Modeling team to parameterize new ABMs.
 These interactions create a complex and temporally dynamic project structure.